maartenba/myget-documentation/package-managers/nuget.md

 ![Nuget tool window](assets/rider-feeds-pane.png)

 From here, we can add our MyGet feed (or edit an existing entry).
-We will have to give our feed a name so we can easily recognize it in Rider, and the URL to our feed.
+We will have to provide our feed a name so we can easily recognize it in Rider, and the URL to our feed.

 #### Private feed